hotohoto/minidalle2/README.md

 ## TODO

 - check if it continues training
-- Read related papers again that I have read before
-- follow DALLE2 class and see how it handles the input text
 - Read cited papers at https://github.com/lucidrains/DALLE2-pytorch
+- train the model and debug it
 - deploy it as an ONNX model for web browsers

 ## Install dependencies